Le vent se lève ! … Il faut tenter de vivre !

 Be bright: be daring: be joyful.

-This seemingly classical tricolon evidently urges mindfulness — in the manner of the now somewhat trite carpe diem [a] (Latin ▸ pick, pluck or gather the day) or laetus in praesens [b] (Latin ▸ joyful in the present moment): perhaps more quietly expressed in the Zen notion of ichigo ichie (期 会 “one moment, one meeting”) — yet the motto was once merely clarere audere, a double pun on familial surnames.
-The later felicitous addition of gaudere completed the tricolon:†
+That this seemingly classical tricolon urges mindfulness is plain and in the manner of the now somewhat trite, but still cogent, maxims carpe diem [b] (Latin ▸ pick, pluck or gather the day) and laetus in praesens [c] (Latin ▸ joyful in the present moment).
+Yet formerly only the first two elements of the tricolon formed the motto, these being a double pun on familial surnames:

 Clarere (Latin) ▸